Zacharyjpeter/coding-journal/journal.md

 # coding-journal
 <h2><strong>#100daysofcode Challenge</strong></h2>
+<h3><i>12.5.22 (Day Fifteen)</i></h3>
+Today I learned to use the <em>form</em> element and <em>action</em> attribute.
+I realized that attributes act as modifiers to elements.
+Also realized it helps if I review my previous code before learning the new stuff.
+This makes previous concepts easier to remember and use.
 <h3><i>12.4.22 (Day Fourteen)</i></h3>
 Today I tried to install Git using Homebrew.
-But I got stuck on creating zprofile.
+But I got stuck on creating a zprofile since I'm using Apple silicon mac.
 Learned how to create ordered lists.
 I was a bit faster today because I remembered general syntax rules.
 <h3><i>12.3.22 (Day Thirteen)</i></h3>
 Today I finally caught up to where I was previously in FCC.
 I reviewed how to use the <em>figure</em> and <em>figcaption</em> elements.
 I finally understand that most elements have an open and closing tag.
 They can also be nested within other elements.
 Elements are a critical part of learning HTML. <strong>I can improve by expanding my element library and remembering which elements produce the desired results.</strong>
 <h3><i>12.2.22 (Day Twelve)</i></h3>